pendanyeh/Docker/README.md

 docker rmi -f e41698f75c81
 ```

 ## Notice: Use this only if you're sure you don’t need the container.
+For practice purposes, it doesn't matter.